 Colby received his B.S. degree in Chemistry from the University of California, Santa Cruz.
 While there he worked in the lab of Carrie Partch, studying the biophysical properties of circadian proteins.
 He then moved to La Jolla to pursue his PhD with Gabriel Lander at the Scripps Research Institute, where he investigated the structural biology of AAA+ ATPases and circadian oscillators using single particle cryo-EM.
 In the Thomä Lab he pursues his interest in the molecular and structural biology of DNA-binding proteins - and their targeted degradation.

 In more than ten years working as a research associate in a structural biology lab focusing on protein degradation (Max Planck Institute for Developmental Biology, Tübingen and University of Regensburg, both Germany) Mira gathered experience in different DNA and protein associated techniques as well as organizing a lab.

-In her current position she takes care that we all can work in a smooth-running lab.
+In her current position she supports the group here and there and takes care that everyone can work in a smooth-running lab.

 B.Sc. in Chemistry, University of Freiburg

 Lisa received her Bachelor’s degree in Chemistry at the University of Freiburg, where she completed her Bachelor thesis in the lab of Prof. Thorsten Friedrich.
 She is currently doing her Master in the Biochemistry and Biophysics program at the University of Freiburg.
 In the Thoma lab she is working on identifying the mechanistic principles employed by transcription factors to read out specific sites on nucleosomes.